National Parks in New Jersey

 Delaware Water Gap

 Part of Statue of Liberty National Monument, NJ and NY

 Jersey Shore, New Jersey

-The Jersey Shore, stretching from Sandy Hook to Cape May, has undergone major recovery efforts since Superstorm Sandy -- and the more recent Seaside Heights boardwalk fire.
+The Jersey Shore, stretching from Sandy Hook to Cape May, has undergone major recovery efforts since Superstorm Sandy.
 The shore welcomes visitors looking for an All-American summer vacation filled with beaches, lighthouses, ice cream shops, amusement rides, mini golf, fishing and more.
 While there is still work to be done, downtown Asbury Park has been revitalized, as have most of the region's tourist-heavy destinations.
 Spend a day in the kitschy town of Wildwood, home to the widest beach in the state and a boardwalk that lives up to its namesake, or stay in nearby Cape May, known for its Victorian houses, historic lighthouse and gourmet restaurants.

 E+ / Getty Images

 National Wild and Scenic River, NJ and PA

 New Jersey Pinelands

 Paterson Great Falls

 National Historical Park, Paterson, NJ